 Amigo is licensed with the same modified Lesser GNU Public License as Desperado in order to make it easy to incorporated into embedded applications.
 FreeRTOS, with which Amigo must be statically linked, has it's own open source but non-GNU license.

-A tarball of the latest release of Amigo can be found here.
+Amigo can be found on GitHub here.

 Here are some articles that my alter-ego Chip Overclock has written about Amigo, Arduino, and compatible hardware: